What Issues You Need to Consider Before You Vaccinate Your Dog or Cat

 They are made of full viruses (inactivated vaccines) or bacteria (killed vaccines) inactivated by heat or chemicals.

-The structure of the germ remains intact and therefore presents all its original antigens to the organism.
-But, it can’t replicate and mimic a real infection.
+The structure of the pathogen remains intact and therefore presents all its original antigens to the immune system.
+But still, it can’t replicate a real infection.

-These vaccines are not aimed at controlling the pathogenic germ but at protecting against the toxins it produces.
+These vaccines are not aimed at controlling the pathogenic germ but at limiting the damage from the toxins it produces.

 Toxins are extracted and then purified from the pathogen culture.
 They are then administered to the patient with some excipients.
 The immune response consists of the production of antibodies directed against the toxin’s antigens.